-In the following, we show on real torrents that the choke algorithm in leecher state fosters reciprocation, and that the choke algorithm in seed state gives the same service time to each leecher.
-We conclude that the choke algorithm is fair.
+In the following, we show on real torrents that the choke algorithm in leecher state fosters reciprocation, and that the new choke algorithm in seed state gives the same service time to each leecher.
+We conclude that the choke algorithm is fair according to our two new fairness criteria.